ZzzzT-T/FridayTreasureSG/README.md

 - Create/upload a file with picture from Singapore that you like and write a few lines.
 - Convert this into a simple website using React and upload your website to the new repository
 - Containerize the same app using Docker

+This is the picture from Singapore that I like:
 ![mbs.jpg](mbs.jpg)